Ganesh0403/Ganesh0403/README.md

 ## Hi there 👋 I'm Ganesh Shinde

-I am a Student, Programmer, Developer looking for opportunities in Android Development and Data Science.
+I'm a Software Developer working and exploring various fields of Computer Science.
+Developed various projects in Android, Python and Machine learning.
+Always keen to seek opportunities which add value to society.

-- 🦸‍♂️ Android Tech Team member at [DSC PCCoE](https://github.com/dscpccoe)
+- 💻 Working at <a href="https://www.druva.com/">Druva</a> as Software Engineer
-- 🔭 I’m currently learning Flutter and Web Development.
+- 💻 Worked as R&D Intern at <a href="https://www.ptc.com/">PTC</a>
-- 👯 I’m looking to collaborate on App Development Projects and Machine Learning Projects.
+- 🦸‍♂️ Worked as Android Tech Team member at [DSC PCCoE](https://github.com/dscpccoe)

 ---